LazaUK/AzureSphere-MT3620/README.md

 4. Alternatively, you can setup Azure storage account or a database as an output for Azure Stream Analytics job.

 5. Last part is to create your dashboard in PowerBI.
 You may configure it directly at https://powerbi.microsoft.com/en-us/ or use richer functionality with the PowerBI desktop client.

+## Working model - YouTube video
+You can find short demo of the working solution here on YouTube

+## Credits:
+**This solution is based on the original sample code from Microsoft Azure Sphere team, published** [here](https://github.com/Azure/azure-sphere-samples)